nitad54448/yappari-5-1/README.md

 This is a [HDF5](https://portal.hdfgroup.org/display/HDF5/HDF5) file, a binary file, that can hold multiple data sets.
 The datafile must be saved by MFIA or MFLI with impedance options.
 It must hold an _imps_ group.
 An exemple of such file is given in the /data directory, it has a _h5_ extension.
 An error will appear if the file does not hold _imps_ groups.
 See the MFLI documentation for saving in this kind of files.

 #### MFLI, Zview txt ####
-This is a MFLI text file, also an ASCII type, that can hold multiple data sets.
+This is a MFLI text file, an ASCII type, that can hold multiple data sets.
 Yappari will read all datasets it finds in this file and insert them in the datasets listing, with a name taken from the file name and a suffix indicating the position in the file : the first datasets will have __0__, then __1__,  and so on.

 #### Versa Studio par ####
 This type of file contains data delimited by <Segments> and >/Segments>.
 I did not extenisively checked this type of file, an example is given in the /data folder.
 If you encounter errors, feel free to drop me a line.

 #### Z-MFLI ####
 This is a custom text file, that can hold multiple data sets, which is obtained by programs I wrote in my lab.
-An exemple of such file is given in the /data directory but it has probably little interest for other users.
+An exemple of such file is given in the /data directory but it has probably little interest for other users except that a Custom definition file is provided for this file, so the users may understand how to define such a file for reading custom formats.

 #### Custom ####
-If your data file is of textt type and has a format that is not usual you may define a _Custom_ format in a configuration file.
+If your data file is of text type and has a format that is not usual you may define a _Custom_ format in a configuration file.
 In this case the program will ask the user to select two files.
 First the datafile then the file that describes the format used.
 Several exemples of such files are given in the /data directory.
 The accepted keywords are :

      [header]=